tenaciousRas/ledwax-photon/README.md

 There is no reason you can't use LEDWax Photon with the Particle Cloud.
 It's just that I use a local cloud, so I don't have a readily available testing platform.

 ### Cloning this repo
-This repository contains nested git submodules.
+This repository contains git submodules.
 To get all of the code you need run this:

 ```bash
 git clone ledwax-photon